CollectionBuilder/collectionbuilder-sa/README.md

 # CollectionBuilder-SA

+> **Note: the CollectionBuilder-SA template has been depreciated.**
-> **Note:** This repository is not under active development.
+> The code in this repository *probably* works, but is not under active development.
-> For the newest iteration, please check [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv)
+> For new projects please use [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv)!

 CollectionBuilder-SA ("Stand Alone") is a template for creating digital collection and exhibit websites using Jekyll, given: